 Step Four — Sew Your Pages Together

-Next, it is time to put together your book pages – the 7×11″ paper that you cut in the beginning of the tutorial.
+Next, it is time to put together your book pages – the 7×11″ paper that you cut at the beginning of the tutorial.

 If you are making a journal or diary, you can use everyday weight paper for the interior pages, such as basic computer paper.
 You can add a piece of cardstock to the outside page to create sturdy end pages that you will glue to the inside of the covers.